 The charity will then report the pothole on your behalf.
 If the incident happens on a motorway or A-road, you will need to contact the Highways Agency.

-3 Can I claim compensation?
+3 Can I claim compensation for pothole damage?

 Section 58 of the Highways Act 1980 provides councils with a statutory defence if they can show that reasonable care was taken to secure the road and that it wasn’t dangerous to traffic.

-4 How do I make a claim?
+4 How do I make a pothole damage claim?